BasilSuhail/Data_Science_Interview_Questions/supabase/README.md

 **You'll have:**
 - ✅ 3,983 textbook pages for AI answers
-- ✅ 234 interview questions
+- ✅ 552 interview questions (130 duplicates removed!)
 - ✅ Fast indexed searches
 - ✅ Public read access for your app